jsommers/switchyard/documentation/test_scenario_creation.rst

 In some situations, you may be given a set of tests to run in order to have some confidence that your program works correctly.
 What if nobody has written a set of tests for poor you?
 Never fear: creating a test scenario is pretty straightforward.

-A test scenario is simply a Python program that exports one symbol (variable name) called ``scenario``, which refers to an instance of the class ``Scenario``.
-A ``Scenario`` object contains a series of *test expectations*.
+A test scenario is simply a Python program that exports one symbol (variable name) called ``scenario``, which refers to an instance of the class ``TestScenario``.
+A ``TestScenario`` object contains a series of *test expectations*.
 These expectations may be one of three types:

  * A particular packet should arrive on a particular interface/port
  * A particular packet should be emitted out one or more ports
  * The user code should *time out* when calling ``recv_packet`` because no packets are available

-The class ``Scenario`` is defined in the module ``switchyard.lib.testing``.
+The class ``TestScenario`` is defined in the module ``switchyard.lib.testing``.
 A scenario describes some imaginary network device (i.e., a switch or router) and some series of expectations of how a user program should behave if packets arrive on particular ports, etc.  The methods available on the
 Scenario class reflect these basic requirements:

-.. py:class:: switchyard.lib.testing.Scenario(name)
+.. py:class:: switchyard.lib.testing.TestScenario(name)

    Initialize a new test scenario.
 The name can be any meaningful description of the given test sequence.